ReactiveX/RxGo/README.md

 The Observable was created using `FromChannel` operator.
 This is basically a wrapper on top of an existing channel.
 Then, we implemented 3 operators:
 * `Map` to double each input.
 * `Filter` to filter items equals to 4.
-* `Reduce` to perform a reduction based on the product of each items.
+* `Reduce` to perform a reduction based on the product of each item.

 In the end, `Observe` returns the output channel.
 We consume the output using the standard `<-` operator and we print the value.

 In this example, the Observable does produce zero or one item.
 This is what we would expect from a basic `Reduce` operator.

-An Observable that produce exactly one item is a Single (e.g. `Count`, `FirstOrDefault`, etc.).
-An Observable that produce zero or one item is called an OptionalSingle (e.g. `Reduce`, `Max`, etc.).
+An Observable that produces exactly one item is a Single (e.g. `Count`, `FirstOrDefault`, etc.).
+An Observable that produces zero or one item is called an OptionalSingle (e.g. `Reduce`, `Max`, etc.).

 The operators producing a Single or OptionalSingle emit an item (or no item in the case of an OptionalSingle) when the stream is closed.
 In this example, the action that triggers the closure of the stream is when the `input` channel will be closed (most likely by the producer).